Reconstructing shared dynamics with a deep neural network: Methods

 \subsection{Model implementation}

-We implemented the mapper-coach network in python\cite{python} with the Keras\cite{chollet2015keras} framework using the Tensorflow\cite{abadi2016tensorflow} backend.
-For the sake of simplicity we chose the number of hidden units to be the same for each hidden layers ($n=20$).
+We implemented the mapper-coach network (Fig.\,\ref{fig:complex}) in python\cite{python} with the pyTorch\cite{paszke2017automatic} framework.
+For the sake of simplicity we chose the number of hidden units to be the same for each hidden layer ($n=20$), we used rectified linear activation functions.